unifyai/orchestra/docs/home/make_your_first_request.rst

     interpreter.chat()

-In this case, we only need to mark the model as :code:`openai/x` to use the :code:/chat/completions` standard!
+In this case, we only need to mark the model as :code:`openai/x` to use the :code:`/chat/completions` format!